Long-Term Vs Short-Term Capital Gains Taxes For Crypto

 Non-fungible tokens (NFTs) are an exception in the capital gains category as they are subject to a fixed 28% tax rate regardless of the holding period.
 This must be kept in mind as you may need to pay higher taxes while buying or selling NFTs.
 The Net Investment Income Tax (NIIT) also adds a 3.8% tax surcharge to individuals with a modified adjusted gross income of more than $200,000 and $250,000 for married couples filing jointly.
 Your state may also have separate tax rates from the federal depending on your location.

 There isn’t any fixed capital gains tax rate for your crypto assets.
-Depending on whether your assets fall under the short-term or long-term category and your income for the year, the tax rate may vary.
+Depending on whether your assets fall under the long-term or short-term capital gains category and your income for the year, the tax rate may vary.

-Here’s a breakdown of the tax rates for the financial years 2022 and 2023 respectively.
+Here’s a breakdown of the crypto tax rates for the financial years 2022 and 2023 respectively.

 Short-Term Capital Gains Tax Rate

-Your short-term capital gains taxes are based on the Federal Income Tax rates and are the same as the rates on your taxable income.
+Your short-term capital gains tax on crypto are based on the Federal Income Tax rates and are the same as the rates on your taxable income.
 It ranges from 10-37% tax rate depending on your income and filing status.

 For the year 2022, the tax rates are: